Richa-Jain108/netflix-content-strategy-analysis/README.md

 * Which genres and regions drive content growth?
 * How can Netflix strengthen its global content strategy?

-Using Netflix's content catalog, this analysis aims to generate actionable insights that support strategic content and expansion decisions.
+Using Netflix's content catalog, this analysis aims to generate actionable insights that support strategic content  deciding which type of shows/movies to produce and how they can grow the business in different countries.

 ---